taw00/howto/howto-deploy-ghost-on-fedora.md

 sudo tail -f /var/log/nginx/access.log
 ```

-## Minimal required email support
+## Configured email support

 Your blog needs to be able to email people.
 Forgot your password?
 Invites to admins?
-Email subscribers?
-You get it.
+Etc.

 ### [24] Install sSMTP
 ```
 sudo dnf install ssmtp mailx -y
 ```

-You are not going to use mailx in this example, but you may if you want to do direct testing with the command `mail`.
-See <https://github.com/taw00/howto/blob/master/howto-configure-send-only-email-via-smtp-relay.md> (Method 2) for more information.
+mailx is only used to test things more directly.
+It's not critical for the application.
+For more discussion on this topic, fee free to visit my related host: <https://github.com/taw00/howto/blob/master/howto-configure-send-only-email-via-smtp-relay.md> (Method 2 is the most apropos).

 ### [25] Set up an email account with your domain provider

 Something like `noreply@example.com` and set a password.
 I use Lastpass to generate passwords.

-Find our what the name of the smtp server is for your domain provider.
+Find our what the name of the smtp hostname is for your domain provider.
 For example, with gandi.net, it's mail.gandi.net.

 They should also list the TLS requirements.
 Probably TLS and port 587.